Margaret Burke Wildlife Management Area

 Take NYS Route 156 east 2 miles, turn right on County Route 254 (Pleasant Valley Road), go about ½ mile to the state land.
 A kiosk will be up a driveway on the left.
 About another half mile down the road is a second entrance on your right.
 Parking areas can be found on Pleasant Valley Rd.
 A gas line right-of-way on the east side of the property provides good access to the forested areas.

-Get Google Map Driving Directions (Link leaves DEC website)
+- Off Route 156, shale pit - Get Google Map Driving Directions (Leaves DEC website)

 Rules, Regulations and Outdoor Safety